justinmeiners/justinmeiners.github.io/README.md

 ![finger painting](finger_painting.jpg)

 Welcome to my personal site!
-I am currently a graduate student in mathematics at [BYU](https://math.byu.edu) studying Topology.
+I am currently a Software Engineer at [PassiveLogic](https://passive-logic.com/).
-I also work as a consultant for various software projects.

 Throughout my career I have worked in many different areas of software including mobile, web, computer graphics, and cryptocurrency.
+I also have a Master's degree in math where I studied topology.
 If you are interested in my professional experience, see my [CV](files/cv.pdf).

 Feel free to contact me at ![justin's email](mail.gif).